NebraLtd/hm-diag/Edit column names in bigquery table.md

 # Introduction
 This is a step-by-step guide to help you change the name of a column in bigquery tables.

+From official [google docs](https://cloud.google.com/bigquery/docs/manually-changing-schemas) we cannot just rename the column name in the table.
+Google offers two solutions to this problem.
+The first solution looks imperfect, because after applying this method.
+All field modifiers become **NULLABLE**.
+The second also looks imperfect.
+We'll have to export the files to a new bucket.
+Using files no larger than 1 GB.
+After that, create a new table with a new schema, and import it back.

 ## Step 1: Creating table with new schema in bigquery
 ---
 In the **explorer** in bigquery in the dataset.
 Click on the ```⋮```to the right of the dataset name.
 And select the item **Create table**.
 ![create table](https://user-images.githubusercontent.com/38936255/146343440-b3db5c50-19b9-4314-9c7e-f82ca012d870.png)
-And create a new table using the schema with the changed name of the field or fields.
+Create a new table using the schema with the changed name of the field or fields.
 At the end of the first step, you should have two tables.
-One original, the second with a modified scheme.
+One original, the second with a modified schema.
 ![img](https://user-images.githubusercontent.com/38936255/146344509-2aecf8bb-119c-455b-ba44-a95924bcc532.png)
-## Step 2:  Import data from a table using the old schema into a new
+## Step 2: Import data from original table to new table created with the new schema.
 ---
-Importing data into a new table will be done using a query():
+Importing data into a new table will be done using a query:
 ```
 SELECT
  * EXCEPT(column_one, column_two),